-Coffee For MS – It’s Wonderful!
+Coffee For MS – Wonderful!

 Multiple sclerosis (MS) is known to arise in part because of an inflammatory process – damaging and interfering with the proper myelination of nerve cells – however, there are a number of explanations as to why this might occur, and some of them are more logical than others.
 Officially there is no known cure, and popular treatment approaches have had limited success.

 “Serotonin-induced platelet aggregation was increased in 40% of the MS patients…6 were suffering from an acute exacerbation of the disease at the time of measurement…serotonin-induced platelet aggregation was increased in all 6 of these patients…”

 “The findings of our study confirm previous studies that have found mild to moderate hyperprolactinemia in MS cohorts…we observed higher prolactin levels in MS patients during relapse…Prolactin levels might thus serve as potential predictors of MS…”

 “Oxidative stress in general and isoprostanes and other lipid peroxidation products…may contribute to the pathogenesis of MS by a variety of mechanisms…Isoprostanes and other lipid peroxidation products can initiate signaling cascades to regulate cell viability and toxicity…Lipid peroxidation can also lead to changes in neurotransmission and signaling…”

 Susceptibility to stress is a central factor encouraging a rise in the inflammatory things associated with the development of MS. Ongoing exposure to stress promotes the kind of energy metabolism suppressed, low thyroid, high estrogen, state (more prevalent in women), well known to aggravate inflammation and disease.